NobleSkye/Nobleskye/README.md

 - 📫 [Email](mailto:Rainblueskylar@gmail.com) or [Discord](https://discord.com/PrettySkye).
 - 😄 Pronouns: She/her.

-## Current Focus
-- 🔭 Recreating the old launcher for Minecraft - With Built-in Mod/Modpack Support.
-- 🌱 Learning ReactJS.

-## Contribution Guidelines
-- Contributions and collaborations are always welcome!
-Please check the contribution guidelines in each repository.
-- Kindly adhere to the code of conduct to maintain a friendly and inclusive community.

 ## Support Me
 - If you find my work helpful or inspiring, consider [buying me a coffee](https://ko-fi.com/nobleskye) ☕️.

-## Fun Fact
-- ⚡ ...

 ## Acknowledgements
 - Special thanks to all open-source contributors and communities for their continuous support and inspiration.

 ## License
 - All projects are licensed under [All Rights Reserve Open Source](https://github.com/NobleSkye/Nobleskye/blob/main/license.md) unless otherwise specified.
   - You are granted a limited, personal, non-exclusive license to use the software.

-  - For inquiries about licensing or permissions for specific uses, please contact me directly.
+  - For inquiries about licensing or permissions for specific uses, please [contact me directly](https://nobleskye.dev/#contact).
 Please note that all rights are reserved, and any use beyond the scope of this license requires explicit permission.
 If you have questions about usage or need clarification, feel free to reach out to me.